 Editor's Note: Because of unforeseen circumstances, this event has been moved out of Hendricks County to neighboring Marion County to Waterman's Farm, 7010 E. Raymond St., Indianapolis.

 Pierogies from Indy, twisted tacos from Missouri, Korean BBQ from Ohio, lobster from Florida and crab from Maryland all in one place?
-It's coming to Hendricks County!
+It's coming to Indiana!